1wheel/roadtolarissa/source/_posts/2018-11-20-7-cbtc-completed.md

   </div>
 </div>

 A Federal Transit Administration [report](https://www.transit.dot.gov/sites/fta.dot.gov/files/docs/FTA_REPORT_No._0045.pdf) found that keeping the old signals isn't necessary and increased capital costs by at least 30%.
 The safety benefit is limited.
 In use, two sets of signals can actually decrease reliability because service is interpreted if one of them fails.
-Maintain the old signals working also requires regularly sending workers onto the tracks.
-Many of the benefits of computerized signals are negated.
+Keeping the old signals working also requires regularly sending workers onto the tracks.
+Many of the upsides of computerized signals are negated.

 ## Things Will Get Worse Before They Get Better